allenwest24/CV/README.md

 - [Interactive Animator](https://github.com/allenwest24/interactiveanimator) (Java)

 ## Relevant Books Read
+- "Essential CISM: Updated for the 15th Edition CISM Review Manual", by Phil Martin
 - "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential", by Tiago Forte
 - "System Design Interview - An Insider's Guide", by Alex Xu
 - "Thinking Better: The Art of the Shortcut in Math and Life", by Marcus du Sautoy